rust-amplify/rust-amplify/CONTRIBUTING.md

 helps prevent user loss of funds.
 If you believe a vulnerability may affect other implementations, please inform them.

-Note that Rust-LNPBP is currently considered "pre-production" during this time, there is no special handling of security issues.
+Note that rust-amplify is currently considered "pre-production" during this time, there is no special handling of security issues.
 Please simply open an issue on Github.

 Testing
 -------

-Related to the security aspect, Rust-LNPBP developers take testing very seriously.
+Related to the security aspect, rust-amplify developers take testing very seriously.
 Due to the modular nature of the project, writing new functional tests is easy and good test coverage of the codebase is an important goal.
 Refactoring the project to enable fine-grained unit testing is also an ongoing effort.